Information for Students

 No, you should only pack your bag with the equipment you need for that day.
 You will have too many books to bring them all the time.
 Checking your timetable and packing your bag the night before is a good habit to get into.

-Where do I pay in money to put on my account?
+How do I put money into my account?

 What is a conduct card?